apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Contributing-to-Swift-OpenAPI-Generator.md

 ### Example contribution workflow

-Let's walk through the steps to implement a miising OpenAPI feature that requires changes in multiple repositories.
+Let's walk through the steps to implement a missing OpenAPI feature that requires changes in multiple repositories.
 For example, adding support for a [new query style][0].

 1. Clone the generator and runtime repositories and set up a development environment where the generator uses the local runtime package dependency, by either: